🔍 Block Persister Service

 5. Directory Structure and Main Files

-The Block Persister service is located in the services/blockpersister
+The Block Persister service is located in the services/blockpersister directory.

 services/blockpersister/

-├── server.go # Main service implementation
+├── Server.go # Main service implementation

 └── metrics.go # Prometheus metrics